kaiushin/kaiushin.github.io/README.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
+    ## Section 1
-    Your description text goes here.
-You can use regular Markdown formatting for your text, such as headers, lists, and links.
+    Your content for section 1 goes here.
+You can use Markdown formatting for headers, lists, links, and more.

+    ## Subsection 1.1
+    This is a subsection within Section 1.
   </div>

   <div style="flex: 1;">